Tourism opportunities and investment

 2019 Wimmera Mallee Destination Management Plan (5Mb PDF)

 Grampians Region Cycling Masterplan

-The cycling masterplan aims to establish the Grampians region as a premier tourism destination for road, mountain and recreational cycling.
+The cycling masterplan, developed in 2018, aims to establish the Grampians region as a premier tourism destination for road, mountain and recreational cycling.
 The plan identified opportunities to develop new infrastructure and attract events and the quantifies the potential benefits to the region.
 Cycling masterplan reports are available as part of our Tourism reports.

 The region has a strong and proud Indigenous culture.
 In December 2005, native title was determined to exist for the first time in Victoria for the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagulk peoples of the Wimmera.
 There are hundreds of Aboriginal cultural heritage sites in the region and many opportunities to better showcase Indigenous culture and contributions.